ThiagoPanini/terraglue/docs/mkdocs/demos/production-mode.md

 # Production Mode

-So, let's take a deep dive on how an user can call the terraglue module to deploy it's own Glue job in AWS.
+Let's take a deep dive on how an user can call the terraglue module to deploy it's own Glue job in AWS.

 For this task, let's suppose we want to: